Grief is a reaction of an individual to a significant loss. Shock, disbelief, anger, and depression are a common feature in affected individuals.

 1. Prolonged response:- It is characterized by an intense preoccupation with memories of the lost for many years after the loss has occurred.

-2. Delayed & inhibited response:- The individual become fixed in the denial stage of the grieving process.
+2. Delayed & inhibited response:- The individual becomes fixed in the denial stage of the grieving process.
 The emotional pain associated with loss is not experienced, but there may be evidence of anxiety disorder or sleeping disorder.
 The individual may remain in denial for many years until the grief response is triggered by a reminder of the loss.

 3. Distorted response:- The individual who experiences a response is fixed in the anger stage of grieving.
-The normal behavior associated with grieving such as helplessness, hopelessness, sadness, anger & guilt are exaggerated out of proportion to the situation.
+The normal behavior associated with grieving such as helplessness, hopelessness, sadness, anger & guilt is exaggerated out of proportion to the situation.

 – Provide an open accepting environment.